uberhalit/memflow.NET/README.md

 A C# (.NET 6) wrapper for the [memflow-ffi](https://github.com/memflow/memflow/tree/main/memflow-ffi) crate >= 0.2.0.

 ## Installation
-Compile the `libmemflow_ffi.so` (see [Compiling the interopt library](#Compiling-the-interopt-library)) for your distro and copy into the [memflow.NET/memflow.NET](https://github.com/uberhalit/memflow.NET/tree/main/memflow.NET/memflow.NET) folder.
+Compile the `libmemflow_ffi` library (see [Compiling the interopt library](#Compiling-the-interopt-library)) for your distro/OS and copy into the [memflow.NET/memflow.NET](https://github.com/uberhalit/memflow.NET/tree/main/memflow.NET/memflow.NET) folder.
 Then copy the entire [memflow.NET/memflow.NET](https://github.com/uberhalit/memflow.NET/tree/main/memflow.NET/memflow.NET) folder with its 2 class files and the freshly built library to your project root.

 ## Usage
 Import the `memflowNET` class like you'd import an ordinary class.
 The package contains abstract methods for the most used functionality of memflow.
 The `memflow.Interop` namespace further exposes all raw memflow structs and methods through `Methods`.